single-spa/single-spa.js.org/docs/starting-from-scratch.md

 # And That’s It

-In your root directory run `yarn start` to check out your new single-spa project.
+From the root directory run `yarn start` to check out your new single-spa project.

 Hopefully, this gives you a solid idea of how to build and implement micro frontends using single-spa.
 If you still have questions about how to use single-spa with your specific build, check out the migrating existing applications tutorials; [angular1](migrating-angular-tutorial.md) and [React](migrating-react-tutorial.md).